 1. Who these Terms are between

-These Terms of Service (the “Terms”) form a binding agreement between you (the “Customer,” “you”) and Torge Stehr and Callum Thomas, doing business jointly as “WebStory” (an unincorporated joint venture), with a mailing address at 3578 146A Street, Surrey BC V4P 1B2, Canada (“WebStory,” “we,” “us”).
+These Terms of Service (the “Terms”) form a binding agreement between you (the “Customer,” “you”) and Webstory Tech Inc., a company incorporated under the laws of British Columbia, Canada, with a mailing address at 3578 146A Street, Surrey BC V4P 1B2, Canada (“Webstory Tech Inc.,” “we,” “us”).
 By creating an account or otherwise using the Service, you agree to these Terms.
 If you don’t agree, don’t use the Service.

 2. Definitions